-You are undoubtedly familiar with gastroenteritis for having had it or knowing someone who has.
+You are probably familiar with gastroenteritis for having had it or knowing someone who has.
 With the right information, you can try to control it instead of having it happen to you!

 Gastroenteritis is an infection that affects the digestive tract, more specifically the stomach and the intestines.
-These organs become inflamed, which leads to the symptoms that are known to characterize the infection.
+It causes inflammation, which leads to the symptoms that are known to characterize the infection.

-Gastroenteritis is usually caused by a virus, which is transmitted from one person to another through direct contact or through contaminated objects.
-Epidemics of gastroenteritis, which are common during fall and winter, usually originate from a virus.
+Gastroenteritis is usually caused by a virus, which is transmitted from one person to another by direct contact or through contaminated objects.
+Epidemics of gastroenteritis, which are common in the fall and winter, usually originate from a virus.

 Gastroenteritis can also be caused by bacteria.
-This type of infection is most often caused by the consumption of contaminated food, such as:
+This type of infection is most often caused by eating contaminated food, such as:

 In rare cases, gastroenteritis can be caused by a parasite.